Abraham-Dagnew/Weather-app/README.md

 - **Programming Language**: Python
 - **Libraries/Frameworks**:
   - `PyQt5`(QT for python): For creating the GUI
-  - `requests`: For making API calls to the Weather API
+  - `Requests`: For making API calls to the Weather API

 ---